stratisco/runtimeArray/README.md

 It stores the header information before the list and then returns a pointer to the begining of the list.

 ```
-// layout
+// Memory layout
 +---+---+------+------+------+
 | 1 | 2 |         3          |
 +---+---+------+------+------+
-// 1 - length
+// 1 - length (size_t)
-// 2 - segment size
+// 2 - segment size (size_t)
-// 3 - begining of regular pointer list
+// 3 - begining of regular pointer list (void *)
 ```

-Header size is only 16 bytes and the list max size is limated only by your computer max malloc size
+Header size is only 16 bytes and the list max size is limited only by your computer max malloc size